proofit404/generics/docs/private.md

 behavior they expose doesn't relate to the object.
 Cohesion will go down.
 That's why we forbid static methods.

-If you need such behavior, put it outside of the class and encapsulate it.
+If you need such behavior, put it outside of the class.
+If this behavior is neccessary in the instance method of the original class, encapsulate it.
+Pass that new thing to the constructor and access it in methods.

 ```python tab="attrs"